flynnB01/HellsGate/README.md

 # Packages

 Cinemachine was used in this Unity Project, which provided extra tools for the camera work and cutscenes for the project.

+# Sound Credits
+We used jumping and landing sound effects pack from the Unity Asset Store called 'RPG Essentials Sound Effects' created by leohpaz